CookieAvenger/MattariNeko/README.md

 Activity tracker file in home/MattariNekoActivity.log - for data mining

+Notes:
+Gotta keep the .jar file and the folder named "NekoImages" in the same folder

 Future improvements:

 open to google keep note of work to do?